joshbegley/nyt-latest/README.md

 https://nytimes.com/reuters/2020/07/22/business/22reuters-pershingsquare-investment.html?searchResultPosition=3

 **‘Occupy City Hall’ Encampment Taken Down in Pre-Dawn Raid by N.Y.P.D.**\
-`Officers in riot gear cleared the makeshift camp in City Hall Park, which began as a protest against police abuses but then turned into a gathering of homeless people.`\
+`Officers in riot gear cleared the makeshift camp in City Hall Park, which began as a protest against police abuses but then attracted numerous homeless people.`\
 https://nytimes.com/2020/07/22/nyregion/occupy-city-hall-protest-nypd.html?searchResultPosition=4

 **Former Ivory Coast Minister to Run for President in Break With Ruling Party**\